Rindbee/godot-docs-l10n/classes/ru/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC3_SRGB_BLOCK** = ``137``

-Сжатый VRAM беззнаковый формат данных красного/зеленого/синего/альфа-канала с нормализованным значением и нелинейным кодированием sRGB. Значения находятся в диапазоне ``[0.0, 1.0]``. Точность формата составляет 5 бит красного канала, 6 бит зеленого канала, 5 бит синего канала и 8 бит альфа-канала. Используется сжатие текстур BC3 (также известное как S3TC DXT5).
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is 5 bits of red channel, 6 bits of green channel, 5 bits of blue channel, and 8 bits of alpha channel.
+Using BC3 texture compression (also known as S3TC DXT5).

 .. _class_RenderingDevice_constant_DATA_FORMAT_BC4_UNORM_BLOCK: